-

 Representative complaints

-1.28 The Privacy Act allows for representative complaints to be made where an act or practice may be an interference with the privacy of a number of individuals.
-Particular conditions apply to a representative complaint and these are outlined in ss 38 to 39 of the Act.
-A representative complaint does not need to identify the class members by name or specify how many class members there are, however, an individual who is part of a class where a representative complaint has been lodged cannot bring an individual complaint unless they withdraw from the representative complaint.
+1.12 The Privacy Act allows for representative complaints to be made where an act or practice may be an interference with the privacy of a number of individuals.
+Particular conditions apply to a representative complaint, which are outlined in ss 38 and 39 of the Privacy Act.
+A representative complaint does not need to identify the class members by name or specify the number of class members.
+However, an individual who is part of a class where a representative complaint has been made cannot bring an individual complaint unless they withdraw from the representative complaint.

 - that the class members have a complaint against the same respondent